rocket-pool/old.docs.rocketpool.net/src/guides/node/mev.md

 If you run your own MEV-Boost instance, you **must** only register with the trusted relays listed above.
 If your Rocket Pool validator proposes a block that was sent via an untrusted relay, the Oracle DAO will **flag you for cheating** and possibly stealing MEV from the rETH stakers.
 This will result in [a penalty](https://github.com/rocket-pool/rocketpool-research/blob/master/Penalties/penalty-system.md) on your minipool!
 :::

-- If you decided to use a `Locally Managed` instance of MEV-Boost, each of the `Relay` check boxes underneath it will let you specify which relays you want to use. **You can enable multiple relays here, you don't need to limit your selection to only one!** Please see the descriptions of each relay above for more information on them.
+- If you decided to use a `Locally Managed` instance of MEV-Boost, he `Selection Mode` box lets you switch between **Profile Mode** and **Relay Mode**.
-  - If you don't care about OFAC sanctions or MEV type, **simply check all of the boxes**.
-  - If you want to ensure compliaces with the OFAC sactions, you should select **Flashbots, bloxRoute Regulated, Blocknative, and Eden.**
-  - If you specifically want to avoid relays that comply with the OFAC sanctions, you should select **bloxRoute Max Profit** and/or **bloxRoute Ethical** depending on how you feel about Sandwich Attacks.
-  - *In a future Smartnode update, we'll replace these explicit relay choices with these profiles instead for simplicity.*
+  - **Profile Mode** is the default.
+It lets you select which relays to enable based on their "profiles".
+A relay's profile is made of the following choices:
+    - Whether it's **regulated** (complies with government sanctions lists such as the OFAC list and blacklists certain addresses) or **unregulated** (*does not* censor any transactions based on any blacklists)
+    - Whether it **allows all types of MEV** or explicitly prohibits bundles that involve sandwich attacks or front-running Ethereum users
+  - You can **select multiple profiles**.
+  - Each profile you select has a set of relays that adhere to it which are listed in the description box; enabling that profile will enable all of those relays.
+  - Advanced users can change this to **Relay Mode**, which lets them explicitly select which relays they would like to use.

 - The `Port` box determines which port MEV-Boost will listen for incoming connections from your Beacon Node on.
 If you need to change it because of a port conflict within your node, you can do it here.
 - The `Expose API Port` box **should be checked** so that your externally-managed BN can communicate with the MEV-Boost instance Rocket Pool will manage.
 - The `Container Tag` box is useful to manually upgrade the version of MEV-Boost that the Smartnode runs if Flashbots releases a new high-priority version you want to use before a Smartnode update with it is released.
 - The `Additional Flags` box is used if you want to add supplemental config flags or parameters directly to the MEV-Boost container.
 Normally, it will not be useful.

-Once you've enabled MEV-Boost and enabled the relays you'd like to do, simply save and exit.
+Once you've enabled MEV-Boost and enabled the relays you'd like, simply save and exit.
 If you're using a `Locally Managed` instance and have the `Expose API Port` box checked, you can then configure your Beacon Node to connect to it at `http://localhost:18550`.
 Please refer to [Flashbots' documentation](https://github.com/flashbots/mev-boost/wiki/Testing) to learn how to enable MEV-Boost on your externally-managed Beacon Node.